Runnable/docs/docker-compose/_posts/2017-05-05-adding-a-database-for-compose.md

 Learn how to add a database to your Compose based environment.

-> If you’re setting up without Compose, follow the [databases for Dockerfiles guide](https://runnable.com/docs/databases-datastores/how-to-setup-your-postgres-database-template).
+> If you’re **not using Compose**, follow the [databases for Dockerfiles guide](https://runnable.com/docs/databases-datastores/how-to-setup-your-postgres-database-template).

 ---